parthsinha1/MERNstack-RealChat/README.md

 **Future Enhancements**\
 ─────────────────────────────────────────────
 - Implement group or community chat functionalities
-- Enhance profile management with additional image processing or filtering features
+- Enhance profile management with additional image processing (larger file size)
 - Add push notifications for new messages and other events
-- Extend test coverage with unit and integration tests
 - Optimize performance and improve mobile responsiveness

 ### Conclusion